x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/public-folders.md

 ## Migrate public folders
 <a name="MigratePFs"> </a>

-You can migrate public folders from Exchange 2010 to Exchange 2016, or from Exchange 2010 to Exchange Online.
-You can also migrate public folders from Exchange 2016 to Exchange Online.
+- You can migrate public folders in the following scenarios:

+- From Exchange 2010 to Exchange 2016 or to Exchange Online.

+- From Exchange 2016 or later to Exchange Online.

 If you already have Exchange 2010 SP3 public folders in your organization prior to installing Exchange 2016, you must migrate those public folders to Exchange 2016.
 To do this, use the **PublicFolderMigrationRequst** cmdlets.
 For more information, see [Use batch migration to migrate public folders to Exchange 2016 from previous versions](batch-migration-from-previous-versions.md).
 If your organization is moving to Exchange Online, you can migrate your public folders to the cloud and upgrade them at the same time.
 For details, see [Use batch migration to migrate legacy public folders to Office 365 and Exchange Online](http://technet.microsoft.com/library/e8ab9309-7d12-4f02-bfc4-14e61a373958.aspx) and [Use batch migration to migrate Exchange 2016 public folders to Exchange Online](migrate-to-exchange-online.md).

-Due to the changes in how public folders are stored, legacy Exchange mailboxes are unable to access the public folder hierarchy on Exchange 2013 or Exchange 2016 servers or on Exchange Online.
-However, user mailboxes on Exchange 2016 servers can connect to legacy public folders.
+Due to the changes in how public folders are stored, Exchange 2010 mailboxes are unable to access the public folder hierarchy on Exchange 2016 or on Exchange Online.
+However, user mailboxes on Exchange 2016 can connect to Exchange 2010 public folders.
 Exchange 2016 public folders and legacy public folders can't exist in your Exchange organization simultaneously.
 This effectively means that there's no coexistence between versions.
 Migrating public folders to Exchange Server 2016 or Exchange Online is currently a one-time cutover process.

-For this reason, it's recommended that prior to migrating your public folders, you should first migrate your legacy mailboxes to Exchange 2016 or Exchange Online.
+For this reason, we recommend that prior to migrating your Exchange 2010 public folders, you should first migrate your Exchange 2010 mailboxes to Exchange 2016 or Exchange Online.
 For more information about migrating mailboxes, see [Mailbox moves in Exchange 2016](../../recipients/mailbox-moves.md), [Perform a cutover migration of email to Office 365](https://go.microsoft.com/fwlink/p/?LinkID=536689), and [Perform a staged migration of email to Office 365](https://go.microsoft.com/fwlink/p/?LinkID=536687).

 ## Public folder moves
 <a name="Moves"> </a>

 You can move public folders to a different public folder mailbox, and you can move public folder mailboxes to different mailbox databases.
 To move public folders to different public folder mailboxes, use the **PublicFolderMoveRequest** set of cmdlets.
 Subfolders under the public folder that's being moved won't be moved by default.
-If you want to move a branch of public folders, you can use the `Move-PublicFolderBranch.ps1` script that's installed by default with Exchange 2016.
+If you want to move a branch of public folders, you can use the `Move-PublicFolderBranch.ps1` script that's installed by default with Exchange.
 For more information, see [Move a Public Folder to a different Public Folder Mailbox](http://technet.microsoft.com/library/b8744934-a3cb-443e-acce-a9a6ca5d88f6.aspx).

 In addition to moving public folders, you can move public folder mailboxes to different mailbox databases by using the **MoveRequest** set of cmdlets.
 This is the same set of cmdlets that are used for moving regular mailboxes.
 For more information, see [Move a public folder mailbox to a different mailbox database](http://technet.microsoft.com/library/67601d45-4824-4ae6-9a7e-b645ec3af4d3.aspx).